 Sick of the same old cafeteria food?
 Give yourself the gift of home cooking with The Photo Cookbook: Quick & Easy app ($5).
 All the recipes are easy to prepare, and even beginners can follow the directions, thanks to step-by-step, high-resolution photos.

-The iSlick app (Free) is a great way to find deals on electronics, clothing, groceries — you name it.
+The Saviry app (free) is a great way to find deals on electronics, clothing, groceries — you name it.
 Users can vote for the best deals and follow friends to see what goods they like.
 Deal notifications are customizable to suit your interests, and you'll also have access to coupons, contests, and sweepstakes.

-Get ready for coffee-fueled all-nighters with the Starbucks app (Free).
-Use your iPhone to pay for your drink, find locations, check out nutrition details, and receive special offers.
+Get ready for coffee-fueled all-nighters with the Starbucks app (free).
+Use your iPhone to order and pay for your drink, find locations, check out nutrition details, and receive special offers.

-Stay healthy despite the junk food, late-night study-session pizza, and cafeteria food by tracking what you put in your body with the MyFitnessPal app (Free).
+Stay healthy despite the junk food, late-night study-session pizza, and cafeteria food by tracking what you put in your body with the Calorie Counter and Diet Tracker by MyFitnessPal (free).
 The calorie counter includes over 1.5 million foods, 350 exercises, and a free barcode scanner to help you find just about any brand of food.
 Add friends to support each other's healthy-living efforts.

 The Best Apps For College — and Beyond!